dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/uploading-files.md

 The [Razor Pages Movie sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie) in this tutorial uses simple model binding to upload files, which works well for uploading small files.
 For information on streaming large files, see [Uploading large files with streaming](xref:mvc/models/file-uploads#uploading-large-files-with-streaming).

-In the steps below, you add a movie schedule file upload feature to the sample app.
+In the steps below, a movie schedule file upload feature is added to the sample app.
 A movie schedule is represented by a `Schedule` class.
 The class includes two versions of the schedule.
 One version is provided to customers, `PublicSchedule`.
 The other version is used for company employees, `PrivateSchedule`.
 Each version is uploaded as a separate file.
 The tutorial demonstrates how to perform two file uploads from a page with a single POST to the server.

 ## Security considerations